getzola/zola/docs/content/documentation/content/section.md

 For example, here is a natural lexical ordering: "bachata, BART, bolero, μ-kernel, meter, Métro, Track-2, Track-3, Track-13, underground".
 Notice how special characters and numbers are sorted reasonably.
-This is better than the standard sorting: "BART, Métro, Track-13, Track-2, Track-3, bachata, bolero, meter, underground, μ-kernel".

 [lexical-sort]: https://docs.rs/lexical-sort

+### `title_bytes`
+Same as `title` except it uses the bytes directly to sort.
+Natural sorting treats non-ascii characters like their closest ascii character.
+This can lead to unexpected results for languages with different character sets.
+The last three characters of the Swedish alphabet, åäö, for example would be considered by the natural sort as aao.
+In that case the standard byte-order sort may be more suitable.

 ### `weight`
 This will be sort all pages by their `weight` field, from lightest weight